archivesspace/archivesspace/ARCHITECTURE.md

 ## The ArchivesSpace permissions model

-The ArchivesSpace backend enforces access control over the records in the system, defining which users are allowed to create, read, update and delete the records in the system.
+The ArchivesSpace backend enforces access control, defining which users are allowed to create, read, update and delete the records in the system.
 The major actors in the permissions model are:

   * Repositories -- The main mechanism for partitioning the ArchivesSpace system.
 For example, an instance might contain one